Generating new knowledge and greater understanding of the ways in which religious and secular forces interact in the

 For more than three centuries, religious and non-religious communities have competed—sometimes violently—as they have responded to the many transformations we know collectively as modernity.

-Contending Modernities is a major interdisciplinary effort to generate new knowledge and greater understanding of the ways in which religious and secular forces interact in the modern world.
-In its first phase, the initiative has examined how Islam and Catholicism have understood, accommodated, altered, and resisted the radical transformations that have characterized the modern world.
-As it has grown, the initiative has engaged other discursive traditions and expanded its geographic focus to include projects in Indonesia and Sub-Saharan Africa, and introduced a thematic focus on decoloniality.
+Contending Modernities (CM) is a major interdisciplinary effort to generate new knowledge and greater understanding of the ways in which religious and secular forces interact in the modern world.
+In its first phase, the initiative examined how Islam and Catholicism have understood, accommodated, altered, and resisted the radical transformations that have characterized the modern world.
+As it has grown, the initiative has engaged other discursive traditions and expanded its geographic focus to include projects in Indonesia, South Asia, and Sub-Saharan Africa, and introduced a thematic focus on decoloniality.

 Based at the University of Notre Dame’s Kroc Institute for International Peace Studies, Contending Modernities involves dozens of scholars, public intellectuals, and religious and secular leaders from universities and research institutes around the world.
 Under the leadership of R. Scott Appleby, Ebrahim Moosa, and Atalia Omer, the Contending Modernitiescore team oversees and supports the project, which has benefitted from the insights and expertise of faculty from many areas throughout the University of Notre Dame.

-Working in interdisciplinary research teams, scholars examine critical contemporary issues and address specific research questions.
-Interdisciplinary working groups focus on the following themes:
+Working in interdisciplinary research teams, Contending Modernities’ scholars have examined critical contemporary issues.
+Working groups focus on the following themes:

 - Science and the human person